 Pokrovsk defense was like “holiday” for Ukrainian forces before they arrived and turned Ukrainian strongholds into kill zones

-The Russian unit Ukraine says it struck was created by Defense Minister Andrey Belousov in August 2024 to specialize in the drone warfare techniques that have included documented attacks on Ukrainian civilians and civilian infrastructure as part of its operational role.
+The Russian unit Ukraine says it struck was created by Defense Minister Andrey Belousov in August 2024 to specialize in drone warfare techniques.
+Rubicon's strikes have killed Ukrainian civilians as well as soldiers: a Rubicon drone hit a coal train in Donetsk Oblast, killing its engineer and his assistant, UNITED24 reported in July 2025.

 What the General Staff said